sap-tutorials/data-warehouse-cloud/tutorials/data-warehouse-cloud-graphical5-timetables/data-warehouse-cloud-graphical5-timetables.md

 > **Well done!**
 >
-> You have completed the Basic Data Modeling with Graphical Views tutorial group in SAP Data Warehouse Cloud.
+> You have completed the Basic Data Modeling with Graphical Views tutorial group in SAP Datasphere.
 Now it is time to continue learning.
-Please check out the other [SAP Data Warehouse Cloud tutorials available here](https://developers.sap.com/tutorial-navigator.html?tag=products:technology-platform/sap-data-warehouse-cloud), and do not forget to follow the [SAP Data Warehouse Cloud tag](https://blogs.sap.com/tags/73555000100800002141/) in the SAP Community to hear about the most up to date product news.
+Please check out the other [SAP Datasphere tutorials available here](https://developers.sap.com/tutorial-navigator.html?tag=products:technology-platform/sap-data-warehouse-cloud), and do not forget to follow the SAP Datasphere tag in the SAP Community to hear about the most up to date product news.